Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 Normal vision is 20/20 or better, which means you can see something clearly from 20 feet away—the standard vision ability for healthy eyes.

-The vision test you’ve probably been doing since you were three years old is called visual acuity testing and it determines whether your vision is 20/20 or something else.
+The vision test you’ve probably been doing since you were 3 years old is called visual acuity testing and it determines whether your vision is 20/20 or something else.
 The test uses numbers, letters and pictures (for children).

 When your vision isn’t 20/20